Samachiy/Qinti/README.md

 After a valid installation is set, Qinti will display a few short tutorials to explain the user interface

+# Contributing to the project

+To contribute to the project in the form of code, please refer to the Collaboration Guide in the Github wiki

-# Modyfing the code and compiling
+# Modifying the code and compiling

 In case anyone wants to modify or compile the code by themselves, the instructions are as follows: